virtualtryon2023/VTO-Privacy-Analysis/README.md

 * **List of Websites Featuring VTO.pdf**: the full list of the tested 138 websites in PDF format (more readable).

 [^1]: An app is considered pure VTO if the VTO or AR feature is explicitly advertised as a main feature in the app's description.
 We consider a non-pure VTO app to be one that does not advertise VTO or AR as a main feature in its description.

+**Note regarding apps list**: We classify apps into either being _pure VTO_ or _non-pure VTO_.
+An app is considered _pure VTO_ if the VTO or AR feature is explicitly advertised as a main feature in the app's description, such as apps for eye-wear with VTO.
+We consider a _non-pure VTO_ app to be one that does not advertise VTO or AR as a main feature in its description, such as a general online marketplace app which allows VTO for some products.
+See column 3 in apps' table for this classification.